nodejs/unofficial-builds/README.md

 ### Setup for local builds

-On deploy, this repository is placed within a the `unofficial-builds` home directory, it is intended to operate from a subdirectory of where the assets are build, it's `$workdir` is the parent directory of wherever it is located.
+On deploy, this repository is placed within a the `unofficial-builds` home directory, it is intended to operate from a subdirectory of where the assets are built, its `$workdir` is the parent directory of wherever it is located.
 The `local_build.sh` script will create some directories within its `$workdir` so it's best to create a new directory for it to operate in.
 So the steps for local build will be in general:

 * Install docker from [https://docs.docker.com](https://docs.docker.com/engine/install/)
 * Create the `$workdir` directory inside your home as normal user, you will have then:
-  * unofficial-builds/ *(this repository, created after cloned this git, inside `$workdir`)*
+  * unofficial-builds/ *(this repository, created after cloned with git, inside `$workdir`)*
   * staging/src/ *(source files for builds, will be created by `local_build.sh`)*
   * staging/`$disttype`/`$version`/ *(staging directory for builds, will be created by `local_build.sh`)*
   * .ccache/ *(ccache cache directory to speed up repeat builds, will be created by `local_build.sh`)*